 Heating Efficiency Type: AFUE, HSPF, COP

-Heating Efficiency Value: For central gas heating systems, the minimum efficiency required by the appliance efficiency standards is 81% AFUE.
-Heat pumps have an HSPF of 8.0 or higher.
-Other appliance types will have different efficiency levels (e.g., a gas wall furnace may have a minimum requirement of 73% AFUE or lower, depending on the size and type).
-Any gas heating appliance (or heat pump) sold in California is acceptable.
-The only electric heating appliance allowed is a heat pump.
+Proposed Heating Efficiency: Equipment must be certified to the California Energy Commission.
+This can be checked by going to https://cacertappliances.energy.ca.gov/ and performing a quick or advanced search based on equipment type.
+NOTE: Electric resistance heat is prohibited as the primary source of heating.
+Only if all exceptional method criteria are met (see Residential Compliance Manual, Chapter 4), electric resistance heat may be installed as a back-up heating source.
+Other than as a back-up to wood heat, the only electric heating appliance allowed is a heat pump.

 Cooling System Type: Indicate cooling system type or specify “no cooling system installed.”
-Categories include central air split system, central air package system, heat pump, room air or room heat pump, mini-split heat pump, or no cooling.
+Categories include central air split system, central air package system, heat pump, room air or room heat pump, mini-split heat pump or air conditioner, multi-split heat pump or air conditioner, VRF (variable refrigerant flow (VRF) heat pump or air conditioner, small duct high velocity heat pump or air conditioner, or no cooling.

-Cooling Efficiency SEER: For central cooling systems, the minimum efficiency required by the appliance efficiency standards is 14 SEER.
+Cooling Efficiency Type: SEER, EER.

-Cooling Efficiency EER: Other appliance types will have different efficiency levels (e.g., a room air conditioner may have a minimum requirement of 9 EER (when an appliance standard is an EER this is considered equivalent to a SEER).
+Proposed Cooling Efficiency: For central cooling systems, the minimum efficiency required by the appliance efficiency standards is 14 SEER.
 Any cooling appliance sold in California is acceptable.

 Distribution System Type: This could be ducted, radiant floor, piping, or ductless.

 Duct Location: If the system has ducts, indicate where they will be installed.
 Locations include attic, garage, conditioned space, radiant floor.
+In climate zones 4 and 8-16, unless roof deck insulation is included in Table F (roof option B), the ducts must be located inside conditioned space.

-Duct R-value: This value is from Package A. If system is ductless this field will be N/A.
+Duct R-value: This value is from Table 150.1-A or 150.1-B. If system is ductless this field will be N/A.

 Thermostat Type: Select a setback thermostat or an Energy Management System (EMS) for most systems, or N/A if exempt.
 Controls for most systems can be by a device that allows a person to program up to 4 temperature setpoints within 24 hours.